SMUD's "Powering Futures" Scholarships

 How and when will I receive notification?

-- Notifications are sent to recipients and applicants not selected to receive an award via email by May 31.
+- Notifications are sent to recipients and applicants not selected to receive an award via email.
 For recipients, an Acceptance link will be displayed on the home page following the notification.aim.

 - Add DoNotReply@applyISTS.com and ContactUs@applyISTS.com to your email address book or "safe senders list" to ensure these important emails are not sent to your junk mail folder.